Classification of five-dimensional symmetric Leibniz algebras: Classification of five-dimensional solvable symmetric Leibniz algebras

-It should be noted that when the dimension of the center of the underline Lie algebra is bigger than two, then to get a non-isomorphic algebras from the given family using the Proposition \ref{prop2} is more difficult and the calculation increases significantly.
-Therefore, in this subsection we also use the standard basis changing method and obtain complete classification of five-dimensional solvable symmetric Leibniz algebras, whose underline Lie algebra is $\mathcal{S}_{3} \oplus \mathbb{C}^2$ and $\mathcal{S}_{2} \oplus \mathbb{C}^3.$
+It should be noted that when the dimension of the center of the underlying Lie algebra is bigger than two, then to get non-isomorphic algebras from the given family using the Proposition \ref{prop2} is more difficult and the calculation increases significantly.
+Therefore, in this subsection, we also use the standard basis changing method and obtain the complete classification of five-dimensional solvable symmetric Leibniz algebras, when the underlying Lie algebra is split with more than one-dimensional direct factor.

-First, we consider the case when, underline Lie algebra is a direct sum of three-dimensional non-split algebra and two-dimensional abelian ideal, i.e. $\mathcal{S}_{3} \oplus \mathbb{C}^2$.
+First, we consider the case, when the underlying Lie algebra is a direct sum of three-dimensional non-split algebra and two-dimensional abelian ideal, i.e., $\mathcal{S}_{3} \oplus \mathbb{C}^2$.